Kellenkjames/RB109/other_collection_methods/example_5.md

 The `do...end` alongside the `each_with_index` method invocation defines a block on lines 4-6.
 The block parameters `num` and `index` represent the current element and index of each object in the Array literal `[1, 2, 3]'`;

-Within the block; the `puts` method invocation passes in a String as an argument while using String interpolation to pass in the reference of `num` and `index` for each element in the Array.
-This outputs the following Strings, each on a newline:
+Within the block; the `puts` method invocation passes in a String as an argument while using interpolation to pass in the reference of `num` and `index` for each element in the Array.
+This outputs the following Strings, each printed on a newline:

 The index of `1` is `0`.
 The index of `2` is `1`.